codemis/Rails-3-User-Management/readme.md

 Making Life Easier
 ==================

   In order to make it easier to develop a Rails application,  I am making this code available for any of your application needs.
-It is a basic User authentication, and management system using the following Gems:
+It is a basic user authentication, and management system using the following Gems:

   * Rails 3.0.7
   * Authlogic